-Based in the heart of the Cotswolds, Doble & Bignall are one of the most recent makers we have added to our Chocolate Library.
-Starting their cocoa journey in summer 2013, they went on to win an Academy of Chocolate Award in 2015 – and with the high quality of their chocolate, we think this is just the start for them.
+Based in the heart of the Cotswolds, Doble & Bignall started their cocoa journey in summer 2013.
+They went on to win an Academy of Chocolate Award in 2015.

-The couple based in Gloucestershire are passionate about the bean to bar process, using only the highest quality ingredients in their chocolate, and sourcing beans from around the world to their own home to create this fantastic chocolate.
+The couple based in Gloucestershire are passionate about the bean to bar process, using only the highest quality ingredients in their chocolate, and sourcing beans from around the world.

 Gaining inspiration from a Radio 4 food programme about chocolate makers and the producing fine cocoa whilst driving around, Simon and Margie decided to pursue the idea of becoming a chocolate maker themselves, and this is where their journey all started (and we are glad it did!).
 Doble & Bignall do everything from sourcing the beans, and producing the chocolate in a small mélanger, to hand wrapping each bar themselves.

-We were lucky enough to get some time to ask the maker some questions to get a further insight into their inspiration to producing great chocolate…
+We were lucky enough to get some time with the maker to ask some questions about their inspiration to chocolate making…

 Margie trained as a Cordon Bleu cook then studied ecology, culminating in a PhD with the Wildfowl & Wetlands Trust.
 She has worked as an ecologist for many years, dreaming about foodie businesses.
 Simon trained as an agricultural engineer, working on crop storage and irrigation.
 He then branched into business management with a business psychology consultancy.
 Simon and Margie combine their sets of skills in running Doble & Bignall.
 Driving around in June 2013, Margie was listening to a Radio 4 Food Programme and Mott Green was speaking about his vision for a network of micro chocolate-makers around the world paying a fair price for fine cocoa and making beautiful chocolate.
 She was totally fascinated by the idea and pursued it by speaking to bean to bar chocolate makers, buying a small mélanger and actually making edible chocolate – we were hooked!